Laser Hair Removal

 Immediate after-effects, if any, are minor.
 They may include redness and swelling, which disappear in a short time.
 Most people return to normal activity right away.
 Hair grows in cycles and the laser affects hair when it is in its early-growth phase.
 The laser will disable follicles that are actively producing hair at the time of treatment.
 (At any time, some hair follicles are dormant.)
 Repeat laser hair removal sessions will treat these follicles when they enter the growth phase.

-If you have any questions regarding laser hair removal, or wish to schedule a free consultation with Usha Rajagopal, MD, please call the San Francisco Plastic Surgery & Laser Center at 415-392-3333.
+If you have any questions regarding laser hair removal, or wish to schedule a consultation with Usha Rajagopal, MD, please call the San Francisco Plastic Surgery & Laser Center at 415-392-3333.

 Watch Dr. Usha Rajagopal explain how lasers for hair removal differ from other cosmetic lasers.